pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/12-regulation-without-interpersonal-objects.md

 This premise does not follow from the constraints described in earlier chapters.

 Regulation requires completion, not reciprocity.
 Completion occurs wherever regulatory load can be absorbed without return.
-Interpersonal objects are one such surface, but they are not the only one—and they are not always the cheapest.
+Interpersonal objects are one such surface, but they are not the only one - and they are not always the cheapest.

 Where interpersonal engagement introduces exposure, shame amplification, or symmetry demands, routing regulation through people becomes costly.
 If alternative surfaces exist that can complete regulation without those costs, systems will converge on them instead.